 In this analysis, David Saha of the European Centre for Economic Policy Research synthesizes the economic debate on the potential benefits of a U.S.-EU trade deal.

-In this Foreign Affairs essay, the Peterson Institute’s C. Fred Bergsten advocates for a stronger policy on currency manipulation.
+In this Foreign Affairs article, the Peterson Institute’s C. Fred Bergsten advocates for a stronger policy on currency manipulation.

 This briefing by Brookings’ Mireya Solis elaborates on the geopolitical case for the TPP.

-This Gallup polling from March 2015 illustrates the changing attitudes of Americans towards the costs and benefits of global trade.
+Gallup tracking polls from February 2016 illustrate the increasingly positive attitudes of Americans towards global trade.

-CFR President Richard N. Haass and Roger C. Altman explain why the TPP would serve America’s strategic aims in this NYT op-ed.
+CFR President Richard N. Haass and Roger C. Altman explain why the TPP would serve America’s strategic aims in this New York Times op-ed.